kindelia/Kindelia/WHITEBOOK.md

 ```

-Note that, since Kindelia's language is pure, these side-effects are only
+Note that, since K-Chan's language is pure, these side-effects are only
 performed when placed directly inside top-level `run{}` statements, otherwise
 they are treated as pure expressions, exactly like Haskell's IO.
 To receive
 values from the external environment, a continuation (`@r ...`) is used.
 The